linagora/twake-calendar-side-service/README.md

 **LDAP** data storage is possible and allows for:
  - Synchronizing domain members into ESN-Sabre DAV server
  - Back basic authentication if exposed

+### Flux matrix

+The side service relies on the following other services:

+**esn-sabre DAV server** holds the calendar / contacts data and is in charge of manipulating them.
+The side-service calls the DAV server in order to:
+ - Manage the secret link access: it validates the secret link then proxy theDAV calendar export
+ - Support excal: where a non authenticated third party user receives an invite from one of our users excal SPA offers a link for this user to update his participation.
+The token enbedded in the SPA is validated by the side service which acts accordingly on the DAV server.
+ - Synchronizing domain members: the side service ingest data from a LDAP and use it to poputate the domain member address book in sabre through the use of a "Technical Token".
+ - Calendar and address book import: after uploading data to the side service the side service pushes each relevant items into the corresponding DAV collection.
+ - DAV Proxy: the side service expose an endpoint authenticated with OIDC that wraps the DAV api.
+ - Alarm service and event indexing service might read DAV data in order to maintain their own projections.

+**Twake Mail** (or any SMTP submission service) is used to send calendar related emails.

 ## Credits